Lesson Plans

 “Why does every choice matter?”

-“What happens when we choose one option?”
+“What usually happens when we choose one option?”

 Write on the board: